iucario/WorkoutDetector/README.md

    Results of every video will be saved in `out/tsm_rep_scores.csv`.
    Metrics will be saved in `out/tsm_rep_scores_meta.csv`.

+The scores used in the report can be downloaded at [OneDrive](https://1drv.ms/u/s!AiohV3HRf-34jJsMGdIyz_O3Q0sCmg)

 ## Train an action recognition model

 ### Prepare data